 b.
 Unless otherwise authorized, members of Olympia WA DSA are prohibited from campaigning as representatives of Olympia WA DSA either for or against any candidate, initiative, or ballot measure that the Local Chapter has not officially endorsed.

-The officers of the Local Chapter will be two Co-Chairs, Secretary, Treasurer, Membership Coordinator, and Communications Coordinator.
+The officers of the Local Chapter will be two Co-Chairs, Secretary, Treasurer, Membership Coordinator, Communications Coordinator, and Education Officer.
 The term of office will be one year, and will run from February 1 to January 31 or until their successors are elected.
 The officers may not all be of the same gender.
 Only members in good standing may stand for election.

 In the event of a vacancy in any Local Chapter office, the Local Chapter Executive Committee will appoint a replacement for the remainder of the term.

-b.
-The Co-Chairs will be responsible also for coordinating the day-to-day operations and political work of the Local Chapter’s branches and committees.

 c.
+The External Organizing Chair will be responsible also for coordinating the day-to-day operations and political work of the Local Chapter’s branches and committees.
+They will take reports from working group coordinators, report to the general membership on the state of external organizing, and facilitate the coordination of political strategy among working groups.

-The Co-Chairs will report to Local Chapter General Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.
+d.
+The Internal Organizing Chair will preside over Local Chapter and Executive Committee meetings or will appoint a substitute to assume the powers and duties of the presiding officer as specified in Robert's Rules of Order, Newly Revised.
+The Internal Organizing Chair will report to Local Chapter General Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.

 a.
 The Secretary will be responsible for answering all correspondence and queries of the Local Chapter.
 They will ensure effective communication with national DSA.
 They will temporarily assume the responsibilities of the Co-Chair, if neither Co-Chair is able to do so.